The Ultimate DIY Vehicle First Aid Kit

 DayTripper is supported by it’s audience.
 When you purchase though links on our site, we may earn a small commission.
 It doesn’t cost you anything additional.
 I never promote things I haven’t vetted myself.

 Why Make your own DIY Vehicle First Aid Kit?

-It’s a good idea to have a first-aid kit in the car in case of bee stings, trips and falls or any other road side emergency.
-I liked the bag option because it would keep everything organize.
-In my case, I don’t have needles or anything that needs extra protection, so I prefer the more flexibility soft sided bags.
-If you need extra protection for items inside, use a hard sided plastic case.
+It’s a good idea to have a first-aid kit in the car in case of bee stings, trips and falls or any other roadside emergency.
+I liked the bag option because it would keep everything organized.
+In my case, I don’t have needles or anything that needs extra protection, so I prefer the more flexible soft-sided bags.
+If you need extra protection for items inside, use a hard-sided plastic case.

 Making a DIY Vehicle First Aid Kit

 A DIY Vehicle First Aid Kit starts with a good bag.
 I picked mine up on Amazon.
 They sell them in a three-pack which I highly encourage getting.
 That way you can create 3 identical kits and keep them in each car, home, a backpack, camper or one at home.
 The bag needs to have a few compartments to help you keep everything safe and easy to get to in an emergency.
 It also helps that it lays down flat making it easy to sort through.

 What to Include

 What should you put in your first aid kit?
 The Red Cross recommends that all first aid kits for a family of four include the following: